TerisaManuel/Tech-Background/03-hardware/README.md

 - M.2 SSD slot — where the operating system and files are stored
 - Full reassembly and power on to verify everything is functioning

-**Why this matters:** Anyone can read about a motherboard — this shows I can identify one, explain it, and work around it safely.

 ---

 ## 🔍 Problem & Solution — Cisco Packet Tracer